Care Providers

 In the years following its inception, Operation Smile Morocco discovered that cleft surgery acts as only a single step along the path of a patient’s journey toward healing.

-“Twenty years have shown us that cleft surgery is not only one short mission or one surgery.
+“Twenty years have shown us that cleft surgery is not only one short program or one surgery.
 It’s a long process,” Fouzia said.
 “The center is very, very important in the circle of Operation Smile.”

 Operation Smile Morocco established its first care center in 2008 in Casablanca, which supplied the organization with the infrastructure and innovative equipment needed to provide patients with year-round multidisciplinary care services including orthodontics, speech therapy, dentistry, psychosocial care, orthognathic evaluations and more.